-Chungliang Al Huang’s Key Accomplishments Include . . .
+Some of Chungliang Al Huang’s Key Accomplishments Include…

-Chungliang Al Huang came to the U.S. in 1955 as a university student.
-His intuitive knowledge of the ancient wisdom and rich traditions of his native China led to early collaborations with thought leaders Joseph Campbell, Alan Watts, John Blofeld and Huston Smith.
+Chungliang Al Huang, born in China, was immersed in the traditional study of tai ji, kung fu, brush calligraphy, and classic Chinese scholarly arts from a young age.
+In 1949, his family fled mainland China for Taiwan where he continued his studies. huang came to the united States in 1955 as a university student. his intuitive knowledge of the ancient wisdom and rich traditions of his native China led to early collaborations with philosophers and scholars such as Joseph needham, Joseph Campbell, Alan Watts, John Blofeld, Gregory Bateson, and Huston Smith.

 In demand as both a keynote and motivational speaker at conferences and workshops around the world, huang returned to China in 1982 as a consultant to prominent American business groups. he is now the director of the International Lan Ting Institute with its Chinese base in the sacred Wu Yi Mountain, an UNESCO World Triple heritage Site rich with historic, religious, and cultural arts traditions; and its united States base in Gold Beach on the oregon coast.
 From the renowned Esalen Institute in Big Sur, California, to the world’s major capitals, he shares the stage with luminaries such as the